 Get on the Right Freelance Job Boards!

-Websites such as Guru and Upwork are great at covering a broad set of skills and building your portfolio with a diverse array of clients ad freelance gigs that define your skillset.
+Websites such as Guru are great at covering a broad set of skills and building your portfolio with a diverse array of clients ad freelance gigs that define your skillset.
 Once you’ve scoped those two out, check out this job board for more options, with some delving into more specific searches.
 They connect customers with freelancers over a variety of professions including admin, web development, sales, engineering, and finance.
 However, focussing on smaller, more specific job boards, will help you reach clients who are better matched to the services you offer.
 For example, DesignCrowd is a website that lists jobs solely for graphic designers, and Toptal is only for software engineers.
 Check out this very thorough list of specific job websites, find the right board for you, and get to work!

 Once you’ve targeted the ones you’re best suited for, pursue those boards the most.
 That doesn’t mean giving up on other promising boards you haven’t had luck with yet.
 Even if you stumble with one board, but see the benefit in those projects, keep pursuing them as well!
 It’s your passion after all.